Skip to content

 Note

-Recently, --gres=gpu:tesla:COUNT was often not able to allocate the right partion on it's own.
-If scheduling a GPU fails, consider additionally indicating the GPU partion explicitely with --partition gpu (or #SBATCH --partition gpu in batch file).
+If scheduling a GPU fails, consider explicitely requesting the GPU partion via --partition gpu (or #SBATCH --partition gpu).

 Also make sure to read the FAQ entry "I have problems connecting to the GPU node!
 What's wrong?" if you encounter problems.